acmerobotics/road-runner-docs/tour/introduction.md

 # Introduction

-Robots are equipped with all sorts of actuators and mechanisms that require software.
-In some situations, these needs may be adequately addressed through teleoperation and a human driver.
-However, in the majority of cases, full or partial automation is crucial.
-For this purpose, Road Runner provides robust solutions for motion planning and control.
+Robots are equipped with all sorts of actuators and mechanisms that require software to operate.
+While human teleoperation may be adequate in some situations, partial or full automation can dramatically improve performance in many situations.
+For this purpose, Road Runner provides robust solutions for motion planning and execution.

 In this tour, you will learn simultaneously about Road Runner and the techniques and algorithms behind it.
-While you may not use all of these components directly, it is imperative to understand them at a high level.
-Road Runner can be tricky to use effectively, and there are many possible points of failure when it comes to debugging.
+While you may not use all of these components directly, it is imperative to at least have a high-level understanding of what's going on under the hood.
+The complexity of Road Runner can present pitfalls for beginning users, and debugging is near impossible without general intuition about the system.

-While I've attempted to minimize the math in the tour, it is occasionally necessary to make the explanations precise.
-If you're curious about the internals, check out the pages under the Advanced section.
+I've attempted to minimize the math in the tour, but it is occasionally necessary to make the explanations precise.
+If you'd like to delve even further into the details, check out the resources on [this page](../advanced/resources.md).